Handle multilingual chats

 An insurance customer in Rome, Italy initiates a chat with a support representative in New York.
 Using the automatic translation tool, the agent is able to handle the chat request in English while the customer uses their native Italian.
 The tool translates chat conversations between customers and agents, giving them the flexibility to communicate in their respective native languages.
 If this chat is handled by an agent who happens to speak Italian, they can choose to handle the conversation without the aid of the translation tool.

-Virtual Contact Center introduces multilingual support for chat.
-With this enhancement, customers can choose to chat in any of the supported languages.
+8x8 Contact Center introduces multilingual support for chat.
+Customers can choose to chat in any of the supported languages.
 Agents can handle customer chats in any of the supported languages they know or use automatic translation tool.
-Each Virtual Contact Center agent is associated with one primary and one or more secondary languages of fluency.
+Each 8x8 Contact Center agent is associated with one primary and one or more secondary languages of fluency.

 - If the chat request is in one of these languages, agents can chat in the requested language.